Language selection

 2023 352,663

-From 2015 to 2019, the DOCC operators averaged answering 4,000 Priority 1 calls per year.
-Priority 1 calls are the highest priority and require immediate dispatch – these calls usually involve either a reported loss of life or a need for police to prevent a loss of life.
-Since 2020, there have been more than 5,000 Priority 1 calls per year – this is equivalent to 15 Priority 1 calls a day, every single day of the year.
+Priority 1 Calls are the highest priority and require immediate dispatch - these calls usually involve either a reported loss of life or a need for police to prevent a loss of life.
+In the last 10 years (between 2015 and 2024), the DOCC operators answered on average 4,600 Priority 1 Calls per year.
+This is equivalent to 13 Priority 1 Calls a day, every single day of the year.

 Chart 3: DOCC annual number of Priority 1 calls